Trending Apps

 Vendors in the sales category often market themselves based on quick, substantial ROI.
 But in reality they heavily depend on other foundational elements, such as robust internal sales processes and quality data, to deliver results.
 Procurement and finance teams ought to question the existence of these - and therefore the company’s ‘readiness’ - before approving their investment.

-Analytics tools now hold the second-highest cancelation rate, often due to similar obstacles.
-It’s common for companies to invest in analytics solutions without the necessary data infrastructure to support them, resulting in underutilized or ineffective tools.
-Without a clear, well-founded business case and a readiness for implementation, demonstrating ROI on these tools remains a challenge.
+Development tools have seen a drastic increase in cancellation rates.
+It’s common for companies to invest in these solutions to test their capabilities and find new ways to innovate their products, but this experimentation often results in underutilized or ineffective tools.
+Without a clear, well-founded business case and purpose, demonstrating ROI on these tools remains a challenge.

 Top SaaS categories by underutilization